syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% tabs %}
 {% highlight c# %}
-// Creating an instance for collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
+// Creating an instance for the collection of custom appointments var Meetings = new ObservableCollection<Meeting>();
-// Creating an instance for custom appointment class Meeting meeting = new Meeting();
+// Creating an instance for the custom appointment class Meeting meeting = new Meeting();
-// Setting start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
+// Setting the start time of an event meeting.From = new DateTime(2020, 12, 15, 10, 0, 0);
-// Setting end time of an event meeting.To = meeting.From.AddDays(2).AddHours(1);
+// Setting the end time of an event meeting.To = meeting.From.AddDays(2).AddHours(1);
-// Setting start time for an event meeting.EventName = "Meeting";
+// Setting the subject for an event meeting.EventName = "Meeting";
-// Setting background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.SlateBlue);
+// Setting the background color for an event meeting.BackgroundColor = new SolidColorBrush(Colors.SlateBlue);
-// Setting foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
+// Setting the foreground color for an event meeting.ForegroundColor = new SolidColorBrush(Colors.White);
 // Adding a custom appointment in the CustomAppointmentCollection Meetings.Add(meeting);